Le Bœuf sur le toit (cabaret): History

-The many relocations proved ruinous to the effervescent spirit of the original cabaret.
-Le Bœuf sur le toit exists as a chic restaurant to this day.
-But the glamour, social cachet, avant-garde milieu, and bohemian atmosphere—they are a distant memory.
+The many relocations significantly altered the effervescent spirit of the original cabaret.
+Le Bœuf sur le toit exists as a restaurant to this day, but has lost much of its signature flair.

 Kristallnacht

 In 1938 Nazi propagandists reacted furiously to the assassination of German diplomat Ernst vom Rath by Herschel Grynszpan, a young Jewish man; and this was used as a pretext for Kristallnacht.
 But according to historian Hans-Jürgen Döscher, the shooting was not politically motivated, as commonly believed, but the result of a homosexual love affair gone wrong.
 Döscher claimed that Grynszpan and Vom Rath had become intimate after they met in Le Bœuf sur le toit, which was a popular hangout for gay men at the time.

+The Second World War

+Paul Richey of No. 1 Squadron, R.A.F., described a visit to Le Bœuf sur le toit during the Phoney War: '... we would stampede into a taxi and arrive with a roar at the Bœuf-sur-le-Toit, where we paid exhorbitant sums for the doubtful privilege of sitting in a smoky room drinking more champagne, only vaguely aware of the surrounding company of glamorous females, French Army officers, international pansies, crooks and spies.
+The pianist Jack Wilson would habitually bang out 'We're goin' ter hang out the washing on the Siegfried Line', first in French, then in English ...'
+The Bœuf sur le toit, like Maxim's, was still able to provide high quality restauration in 1939-40.

+During the Occupation Le Bœuf sur le toit received somewhat less custom from German officers, unless they were gay, than many establishments because of its avant-garde and artistic/theatrical reputation.
+However, in 1942-3 Major Denis Rake, an SOE radio operator, worked at Le Bœuf sur le toit as a drag artist.
+Performing as he was for German visitors, he found this an effective cover.
+Indeed he even had an affair with a German staff officer called Max who came to Le Bœuf sur le toit in civilian clothes.

+During the same period, Le Bœuf sur le toit was also frequented by members of the Zazou youth subculture.

 Famous patrons of and performers at Le Bœuf sur le toit

 From the day it opened, Le Bœuf was the epicenter of the Paris of the Roaring Twenties and was always thronged by the beau monde and the cream of the avant-garde.
 People likely to be seen at Le Bœuf included: